fabSchneider/fab.geo/Documentation/articles/scripting.md

 # Custom Scripting

-Fab Geo supports modding through **Lua scripting**.
+FabGeo supports modding with **Lua scripting**.
 Script files with the `.lua` extension in the ``Documents/FabGeo/Scripts/` folder are loaded after the application has started.

-Fab Geo is using a custom fork of [MoonSharp](https://www.moonsharp.org/), a Lua unterpreter written in C#.
+FabGeo is using a custom fork of [MoonSharp](https://www.moonsharp.org/), a Lua unterpreter written in C#.
 It's syntax is mostly the same to standard Lua with a few exceptions you can check out [here](https://www.moonsharp.org/moonluadifferences.html).

 For more information on Lua check out their [documentation](https://www.lua.org/docs.html).